J. C. Hermust

 J. C. Hermust: The Architect of Progressive Pop

-J. C. Hermust is a Canadian singer-songwriter and producer known for his intricate, synth-layered soundscapes and introspective lyricism.
-His 2018 album "The Architect" reached number 12 on the Canadian Albums Chart and was certified Gold, establishing him as a unique voice in modern pop.
+J. C. Hermust is a Canadian singer-songwriter and producer known for his intricate, synth-layered soundscapes and cerebral lyrical themes.
+His 2018 album 'The Calculus of Emotion' achieved Gold certification in his home country and peaked at number 12 on the Billboard Canadian Albums chart, cementing his status as a meticulous studio craftsman.

 Early career